cas190006/NLPGameProject/README.md

 For our NLP course project, we have created a text-based game that utilizes NLP.
 In this game, players face a variety of scenarios while trying to escape a dungeon and the only way to overcome these scenarios is choosing appropriate actions through textual inputs.

-When you run the game, make sure that the .txt file is in the same directory as the game file.
+When you run the game, make sure that the cs6320gameText.txt file is in the same directory as the game file.